Home » Dessert Recipes » Southern Caramel Cake

 • Place the pot over medium heat and whisk constantly until the butter and the sugars are melted.

-• Bring to a simmer and simmer for 4 minutes, it will start to thicken.
+• Bring to a simmer and simmer for about 4 minutes, it will start to thicken.
 Immediately pour into a heatproof mixing bowl.

 • Place one of the cakes top side up onto your serving platter.
 Add ¾ cup of the frosting and using an offset spatula or something similar, spread it out over the top of the cake.